Nuitka/Nuitka/Developer_Manual.rst

   same for conditional expressions too.
 May apply to "or" as well, and "and", because there also only conditionally code is executed.

+  Is there any re-formulation of conditional expressions with "and" and "or" that is generally true?

 Updates for this Manual
 =======================